scgrossman/system/README.md

     import TestComponent from '@snweb/TestComponent';

+Also add it to to the root package.json as a dependency.

-Crete a PR to master, on merge to master ui.sportsnet.ca will be deployed.
+Then Create a PR to master, on merge to master ui.sportsnet.ca will be deployed.